dzonekl/LiquibaseEditor/README.md

 1. plugins/ directory contains the Eclipse projects.
 So checkout this GIT repo from an Eclipse IDE and import the plugins in Your Eclipse workspace.
 Eclipse IDE can be downloaded from http://download.eclipse.org.
 The Modeling version will also contain the required dependencies.
 2. Eclipse IDE will automatically compile your projects and if all dependencies are resolved, you should not see any errors in the "Problems" view.
-3. Navigate the org.liquidbase.product project and look for a file named: liquidbase.product
+3. Navigate the org.liquibase.product project and look for a file named: liquibase.product
 4. Open this file.
 It should look like below screenshot
 5. Finally, there are couple of little icons in the upper-right corner.
   1. Check all dependencies